Grey's Anatomy season 5: Critical response

 While few critics weighed in their point of view on the fourth season, several had opinions on the fifth season.
 Alan Sepinwall from the Newark Star-Ledger said "Overall, it really feels more like the good-old-days than Grey's has in a long time" referring to season 5.
 Also regarding season 5, Misha Davenport from Chicago Sun-Times said "Tonight's premiere hits on all the things the show does so well.
 There is romance, heartbreak, humor and a few moments that will move fans to tears."
 Robert Bianco from USA Today said "Happily, it now seems to have landed on solid ground, with its best ensemble and most-engaging stories in years" regarding the show's fifth season.

 The return of Izzie's deceased fiancé Denny and the resumption of their romance during the season also proved unpopular with fans, and was deemed "the world's worst storyline" by Mary McNamara of the Los Angeles Times.
 McNamara was also critical of the episode "Now or Never", which saw Izzie flatline following neurosurgery, opining that Izzie ought to die.
 The episode in which Izzie married long-term love Alex received 15.3 million viewers, the largest television audience of the night.

 Izzie's cancer storyline received a mixed response from the medical community.
 Otis Brawley, chief medical officer at the American Cancer Society, commented that Izzie's treatment options were unrealistic.
 Whereas in the show she was offered the drug interleukin-2, in reality the drug is never recommended to patients when melanoma has spread to the brain, as it can cause bleeding and strokes.
 Brawley explained that such patients would instead be offered radiosurgery.
 Conversely however, Tim Turnham, executive director of the Melanoma Research Foundation, praised Grey's Anatomy for bringing about greater public awareness of melanoma, stating: "We welcome the national spotlight Grey's Anatomy has created for melanoma and its efforts to encourage viewers to learn more about the importance of prevention, early detection and research."

+Brooke Smith's departure as Erica Hahn also drew media attention during the season because it came shortly after the character came out as gay and became romantically involved with Callie Torres.
+Michael Ausiello of "Entertainment Weekly" described Callie and Erica as the series' "first-ever significant gay couple" and reported that Smith was "floored" by the decision to write out her character.
+Shonda Rhimes denied that Smith's exit was related to the character's sexuality.